BlackRasion/hello-wrold/README.md

 # hello-wrold
-Just for testing. it won't exist for long🫡
+Just for testing.
+It won't exist for long🫡
+A Chinese undergraduate majoring in Control Engineering and Automation.